 If you are a student of Chinese language and seek to take a placement test, please do not take the WebCAPE online exam.
 A paper placement test of Chinese is offered on the designated dates indicated on your Welcome Week schedule.
 You can also contact Prof. Han Li by email at firstname.lastname@example.org for any questions or information..

 To take the online exam for French, German, Russian or Spanish - read the directions below.

-The WebCAPE placement exam is administered by Emmersion.
-Once you have read through this page you may follow the link below, which will take you to the Emmersion website, where you will create an account.
+The online placement exam is administered by Emmersion.
+Once you have read this page carefully you may follow the link below, which will take you to the Emmersion website, where you will create an account.
 The exam length varies for everyone since it adjusts to your responses.
 You may only take the exam once and you must acknowledge that your conduct abides by the Rhodes Honor Code before taking the exam.